thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 - Decreasing the ambitious cadence of blog posts
 - Not committing to a start date on videos, to test the blog process first
 - Other minor tweaks

+Revised 7/14:
+- Retired "Procope" as a term.
+- Removed video elements.
+We aren't ready for that, and a new RFC should happen when we are that reflects what we've learned and where we want to go at that point.
+- Minor updates relating to newer RFCs and other converstions since last update.

 ## Voting